15 Expats Talk about Health Insurance and Healthcare in Australia

 We asked expats in Australia if they have access to public healthcare in Australia.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the Australian healthcare system.
 Many healthcare providers have had to adjust their services to meet the demands of the pandemic, including introducing telehealth services and limiting face-to-face appointments.
 The government has also implemented a range of measures to ensure the safety of healthcare workers and patients, such as introducing strict infection control protocols and providing additional funding for healthcare services.
-Despite these measures, the pandemic has put a strain on the healthcare system, with many healthcare providers facing increased demand and limited resources," said an expat in Australia.
+Despite these measures, the pandemic has put a strain on the healthcare system, with many healthcare providers facing increased demand and limited resources," remarked one expat living in Australia.

 What advice do you have for expats having a baby in Australia?